 Fortunately, this year, our adventures put us back in Aruba, and I looked up that excursion.
 The Jolly Pirates sailing isn’t a part of our cruise ship excursions, but we spend plenty of time on the island and had our choice of the afternoon sail and snorkel or the sunset cruise that had no snorkeling but does include the rope swing.

 My kids begged to do the Jolly Pirates afternoon sail and snorkel, so after a few back and forth emails to confirm we’d arrive in time to board the ship, I booked online.

 Heading to Aruba on a cruise ship?
 Most likely you’re visiting some of the ABC islands and have a decent amount of time on the island.
-You absolutely can do this Aruba snorkel excursion.
+You absolutely can do Aruba’s best snorkel excursion.

 Our ship docked at 1pm, and we had plenty of time to disembark and take a taxi to MooMba Beach to check in for the 2pm snorkel cruise.
 We weren’t the last to arrive, and we even had time to relax on the beach before boarding the pirate ship.